Switch to this visa

 If you need to change something in your application after you’ve sent it contact UK Visas and Immigration (UKVI).

-You can ask to cancel your application.
-You’ll only get your fee refunded if UKVI has not started processing your application.
+You can ask to withdraw your application by contacting UKVI.
+Your fee will only be refunded if UKVI has not started processing your application.